 Setting Full Medium Low Radar Tides Custom (Default values)

 Place Names On On On On On On

 Name Tags On Off Off Off Off Off

-Nav-Aids & Light Sector s On No Sectors No Sectors No Sectors Off On
+Nav Aids & Light Sector s On No Sectors No Sectors No Sectors Off On

 Attention Areas On On Off Off Off Off

 Tides & Currents On Off Off Off On On

 Seabed Type On Off Off Off Off On

 Ports & Services On On Off On Off On

 Tracks & Routes On Off Off Off Off On

-Depth Range Min OFT OFT OFT OFT OFT 0 FT
+Depth Range Min OFt OFt OFt OFt OFt 0 Ft

-Depth Range Max 32804FT 32804FT 32804FT 32804FT 32804FT 32804FT
+Depth Range Max 32804Ft 32804Ft 32804Ft 32804Ft 32804Ft 32804Ft

 Land Elevations On On Off Off Off Off

 Land Elevation Values On Off Off Off Off On

 Roads On Off Off Off Off On

 Points Of Interest On Off Off Off Off On

 Lat/Lon Grid On Off Off Off Off Off

-Chart Boundaries On Auto Off Off Off Off
+Chart Boundaries On Auto Off Off Off On

-Value-Added Data On Off Off Off On On
+Value Added Data On Off Off Off On On

 Chart Lock On On On On On On

 Mixing Levels On On On On On On

 Underwater Ob.
-Limit 1000FT 32FT 32FT 32FT 32FT 1000FT
+Limit 1000Ft 32Ft 32Ft 32Ft 32Ft 1000Ft

 Rocks Icon + Depth Icon Icon Icon Icon Icon

-Icon + Depth Icon Icon Icon Icon Icon
+Obstructions Icon + Depth Icon Icon Icon Icon Icon

 Diffusers Icon + Depth Icon Icon Icon Icon Icon

 Wrecks Icon + Depth Icon Icon Icon Icon Icon

-12.0.8 Marine Settings
+12.0.7 Marine Settings

-To control the display on the chart of the marine features.
+Controls the display on the chart of the marine features.

-Place Names Turns the local area names On or Off.
-Names Tags Turns a tag for particular chart objects that either includes the Name of the chart object or the Depth of an Underwater chart object On or Off.
-Nav-Aids & Light Sectors :: Turns the presentation of Lights, Signals, Buoys and Beacons On (Nav-Aids & Light Sectors are shown), Off (Nav-Aids & Light Sectors are not shown) or No Sector (Nav-Aids are shown, Light Sectors are hidden).
-Attention Areas Turns the Attention Areas (areas in which special attention by the mariner is required because of natural or man-made hazards sailing regulations and restrictions) On or Off.
-Tides & Currents Turns the Tides and Currents On or Off.
+Place Names : Turns the local area names On or Off.
+Name Tags : Turns a tag for particular chart objects that either includes the Name of the chart object or the Depth of an Underwater chart object On or Off.
+Nav Aids & Light Sectors s: Turns the presentation of Lights, Signals, Buoys and Beacons On (Nav-Aids & Light Sectors are shown), Off (Nav-Aids & Light Sectors are not shown) or No Sector (Nav-Aids are shown, Light Sectors are hidden).
+Attention Areas : Turns the Attention Areas (areas in which special attention by the mariner is required because of natural or man-made hazards sailing regulations and restrictions) On or Off.
+Tides & Currents : Turns the Tides and Currents On or Off.
 When data/time is available, Tidal stream arrows are shown on the charts, indicating the direction and strength of the Tide.
-If no data/time is available from the GPS or the GC Chart Plotter is not in Simulation Mode, the icon on the chart is generic one.
-The color the arrow denotes the strength of the current as follows: O to 0.1 kn - Yellow 1.1 to 2.0 kn - Yellow 1.1 to 2.0 kn - Yellow Orange 2.1 to 3.0 kn - Red When the GPS Chart Plotter receives a valid position fix, the Tide icons are shown the charts on the basis of the current date and time: the screen displays and chance arrows as date/time changes.
+If no data/time is available from the GPS or the GPS.

+Chart Plotter is not in Simulation mode, the icon on the chart is generic one.
+The color of the arrow denotes the strength of the current as follows:

+When the GPS Chart Plotter receives a valid position fix, the Tide icons are shown on the charts on the basis of the current date and time: the screen displays and changes arrows as date/time changes.
+Seabed Type : Turns the Seabed Type On or Off.
+Ports & Services : Turns the Ports and Service icons On of Off.
+Areas along the shore with facilities for